madeline-scyphers/boa/docs/contributing.rst

 Contributing to boa
 ###################

-First make sure you have read :ref:`getting_started` to get your development environment set up
+First make sure you have read :doc:`/user_guide/getting_started` to get your development environment set up

 When in question about rst, see references under docs/references in the source code.